-To make my expertise more accessible outside the traditional classroom setting, I teach a two-day seminar through the Odum Institute for Research in Social Science at UNC-Chapel Hill on collecting and analyzing text data in R. Short courses like mine are designed as a means of continued education for professionals, faculty, and UNC students.
-I specifically tailor this class to address the types of research questions that participants want to answer.
-I make all my class materials publicly available on GitHub.
+To make my expertise more accessible outside the traditional classroom setting, I teach a two-day seminar through the Odum Institute for Research in Social Science at UNC-Chapel Hill on collecting and analyzing text data in R. I make all my class materials publicly available on GitHub.
 These experiences have prepared me to offer courses in American politics and political methodology at both the undergraduate and graduate levels.

 The University of North Carolina at Chapel Hill

 - Poli 281: Quantitative Research in Political Science (Fall 2019; Spring 2020; Fall 2020, Summer Session 2021)

 - The course is target towards undergraduate students with interest in the social sciences, who want to use quantitative approaches to solve important problems as well as develop marketable analytical skills.
 This course is designed to achieve three objectives: (1) introduce students to research and quantitative analysis in political science, (2) produce critical consumers of quantitative analysis used in political and policy-oriented reporting, and (3) give students the ability to answer questions of social scientific importance using data.
 Over the course of the semester, students learn and become proficient in the statistical programming language R.

 - Example Slides

 - Poli 100: Introduction to American Politics (Spring 2019)

 - In order to fully understand our complicated and contentious political climate and events, it is necessary to understand how the American political system works.
 We will work toward that understanding together by exploring the system from two angles: institutions, or the structure of the United States government; and behavior, or the actions and motivations of political actors, both politicians and the general public.
 We will discuss what problems the government and political system seek to solve and why they sometimes succeed and sometimes fail to solve those problems.